xylonx/zapx/README.md

 ## How to Use

+there are 3 ways to use zapx:

+- packaged-embedded way

+	nothing to init! just using the method ``

 Wrap the zap logger by `zapx.WrapZapLogger()`

 the `zapx.WrapZapLogger()` function receives 2 args: logger which is `*zap.Logger`, and decoder which is an interface `CtxDecoder`.